nezau/authoring-tools-internship-task/README.md

 ## Features

--Calculate distance between your current location (or selected city) and other cities
+- Calculate distance between your current location (or selected city) and other cities

--Click on a city to make it the new origin
+- Click on a city to make it the new origin

--See current weather (temperature, icon, description) for each city
+- See current weather (temperature, icon, description) for each city

--Responsive UI (adjusts for very small screens)
+- Responsive UI (adjusts for very small screens)

--Smooth scroll from the landing page to the table
+- Smooth scroll from the landing page to the table

 ---